Sanja969/House-Rental-API/README.md

 ### Install and start

-- Run the command bellow in your terminal to get all required files
+- Run the command bellow in your terminal to get all required files:

 ```
-npm install
+bundle install
 ```

 ```
-npm start
+rails s
 ```

+### Test

+- Run tests with the next command:

+- rake rswag

 ## Authors